thomas-johnstone/os/README.md

 ## Introduction:
 Mock Linux OS employing threads, process management, deadlock navigation, memory management, virtual memory management with paging, and file system implementations written in C.
+* Threads are demonstrated...
+* Deadlock navigation is demonstrated...
+* Memory management is demonstrated...
+* Virtual memory management is demonstrated...
+* Paging is demonstrated...
+* File systems implementation is demonstrated...

 ## Technologies:
 Project is created with: